SalaamRasak/SalaamRasak/README.md

 - [**Automated data pipelines**](https://github.com/SalaamRasak/Custom_Food_Ordering), which was built using HTML5, CSS3, JavaScript and integrated with Webhook for data collection and real-time response.

-- [**Food Restaurant Automated Workflow**](https://github.com/SalaamRasak/AI_Automation_Workflow): This workflow uses a custom form built using HTML5, CSS3, and JavaScript to get food order from customers.
-Then webhook trigger receives and acknowledges the order, saving it in Google spreadsheet.
-Then filtered in Make.com based on conditions to either Telegram or WhatsApp, and forward notification to Gmail.
+- [**Food Restaurant Automated Workflow**](https://github.com/SalaamRasak/AI_Automation_Workflow): This automated workflow streamlines food order processing.
+It begins with a custom-built form utilizing HTML5, CSS3, and JavaScript to capture customer orders.
+Upon submission, a webhook triggers the system, acknowledging the order and saving it to a Google Spreadsheet.
+Using Make.com, the data is filtered based on specific conditions, sending notifications to either Telegram or WhatsApp.
+Finally, a notification is forwarded to Gmail for further action.

 - [Real-time dashboards](https://github.com/SalaamRasak/Sales_TV_Data)
 - [Market Analysis](https://github.com/SalaamRasak/marketAnalysis) using Python and Stata.
 - **And Many More...**